|

 installed.
 They attach easily with 3 to 4 screws on the back of the

 initial.
-(Letter i has 2screws).
+(Letter I has 2 screws.
+H has 4.
+A has 3.).
 Work them through the braids

 HINT: With any screw used